jrob200/premium-supplemental-repo/general-advice/06-getting-unstuck-part-two.md

 All of these communities require membership for a reason - learning is about collaboration, not just consumption.
 Many others will help you on your coding journey, and you may be pleasantly surprised to see how many people you can help, even as a beginner!
 Actively participating in student and developer communities will benefit you in so many wonderful ways apart from just the technical aspect of learning.
 You’ll get help, give help, build personal and professional relationships, and remind yourself of how exciting learning a new skill can be.

 **When one teaches, two learn.**

+## To Be Continued

+In part three, we'll return with specific advice on how to get help within Premium!